 How to choose more sustainable materials

 The ambition is that, by 2030, all materials in IKEA products will be renewable or recycled.
-Even today, it’s easier than ever to find affordable, high quality home furnishings that are more sustainable and eco-friendly.
+Even today, it’s easier than ever to find affordable, high quality home furnishings that are more sustainable.
 In fact, 60% of the IKEA product range already uses renewable materials.

 New ways to think about plastic